6 Steps to Recover From December's Financial Hangover

 Whatever it is you spent your hard-earned cash on, pay the bill so to speak and work on moving forward.
 Use your financial hangover as a lesson to be more responsible in 2021.
 Here are six steps to help you recover from a financial hangover going into the New Year.

 1. Shave back your expenses: January provides the perfect opportunity to display your thrifty nature.
 Whether it is pausing your gym membership until February and working out at home; cooking all your food at home and avoiding restaurants - now is the time to avoid unnecessary spending.
 Prepare meals from your pantry and freezer and only buy essentials like milk, eggs and produce.
 Shop around online to see if you can save money on everything from your wifi to your electricity and water.

 2. Reassess your borrowing: Now is NOT the time to dip into overdrafts or rely on credit cards.
 If it is not a necessity, January is not the time to buy it on credit.
 Yes, there are some good post-holiday sales, but you are already in debt, you cannot afford to shop on credit, no matter how good they are.

 3. Be a Hustler: Selling unneeded items in your house is one way to get some extra cash in this January - anything from unused gaming consoles, furniture, clothing, sports items, or even unwanted Christmas presents.
-Freelance work, weekend retail jobs, and babysitting are all great ideas that can help you make extra cash to bring in some extra cash.
+Freelance work, weekend retail jobs, and babysitting are all great ideas that can help you to bring in some extra cash.

 4. Pretend it’s level 5 again: Remember when you had to stay indoors for three weeks and avoid friends and family?
 Well, that might be a good idea for January.
 The costs of going out to see friends quickly adds up, with eating out and even a few drinks damaging your already battered wallet.
 Take a walk, read books, do some gardening and at the end of January, see how much you have saved (just like during lockdown!)